hearnden/web-project/README.md

 # web-project

 This repo is a skeleton layout for a clientside web-app project using:
- - [Yarn](https://yarnpkg.com/) for app package management;
+ - [Pnpm](https://pnpm.io/) for app package management;
  - [Webpack](https://webpack.js.org/) for app bundling; and
  - [TypeScript](https://www.typescriptlang.org/) for app source.

-It is forked from [nix-project](https://github.com/hearnden/nix-project), which uses Nix for system package management (Node and Yarn).
+It is forked from [nix-project](https://github.com/hearnden/nix-project), which uses Nix for system package management (Node and Pnpm).

 Clone it, amend this README, and update the packages in `package.json`.